-- (b) The marks obtained by the candidate in the viva-voce shall be taken into account when he appears in any future examiner under re-appear clause. - 18.
-The practical exam(s) of the courses (wherever specified) shall be conducted by the following Board of Examiners, consisting of two members: - a) One internal faculty member(to be appointed by the Director of the concerned Institute); and - b) One external examiner (to be appointed by the Vice-Chancellor on the recommendations of the UG Board of Studies in Management. - 19.
-The minimum percentage of marks to pass the examination in each semester shall be: - a) 40% in each written papers and internal assessment/computer practical/workshop; - b) 40% in Training Report and Viva-Voce/Comprehensive Viva-voce, separately: - c) 40% in the total of each semester examination.
+- The marks obtained by the candidate in the viva-voce shall be taken (b) into account when he appears in any future examiner under re-appear clause. - 18.
+The practical exam(s) of the courses (wherever specified) shall be conducted by the following Board of Examiners, consisting of two members: - Two internal faculty members (to be appointed by the Director of the concerned Institute) - 19.
+The minimum percentage of marks to pass the examination in each semester shall be: - a) 40% in each written papers and internal assessment/computer practical; - b) 40% in Training Report and Viva-Voce/Comprehensive Viva-voce, separately: - c) 40% in the total of each semester examination.